Skip to main content

 A.R.S. § 14-2510

-Arizona allows a will to incorporate a separate written document by reference, so the outside document is treated as part of the will.
-Three conditions must be met: the document must exist when the will is signed, the will must clearly intend to incorporate it, and the will must describe the document specifically enough to identify it.
+Arizona allows a will to incorporate a separate written document by reference.
+Three conditions must be met: the document must exist when the will is signed, the will must clearly intend to incorporate it, and the will must describe the document well enough to identify it.

 Title 14, INTESTATE SUCCESSION AND WILLS